univention/ucs-school/doc/devel/README_check_release_packages.md

 1. The advisory does not contain other bugs that are not part of the release.

-   You can use [this script](https://git.knut.univention.de/univention/internal/research-library/-/blob/main/personal/jleadbetter/scripts/find_advisories) to automatically check which bugs are safe to release, and to find all advisory files you need to include in the release.
+   You can use [this script](../../.gitlab-ci/find-advisories) to automatically check which bugs are safe to release, and to find all advisory files you need to include in the release.
 Pass the bug numbers to the script:

    ```
-   cd ~/git/ucsschool/doc/errata/staging
-   ./find_advisories 12345 23456 34567
+   ./.gitlab-ci/find-advisories "12345 23456 34567"
    ```

    Make a note of the advisory files found for the release.